ruthtempo/online-store-react/src/articles/dynamicRouting.md

 https://localhost:3000/category/men's%20clothing
 ```

-3. The component that will render your contents dinamically will receive the parameter from the router (in this example `:categoryName`).
+3. The component that will render the content dinamically (`Categories.tsx`) will receive the parameter from the router (in this example `:categoryName`).
+This parameter will be different everytime, depending on which path we click on our navigation.

 ```js
 function App() {